taylor-ennen/airflow-postgres-automation/README.md

 - **Documentation**: This README provides clear instructions for setup and usage.

 ## Why This Project?
 This project simplifies the process of setting up a robust Airflow environment, making it accessible to those with basic Docker knowledge while ensuring advanced users can still customize as needed.
+All that said, I also figured while I'm learning this I could practice in some other areas like Linux Shell Scripting where I've not had as much experience.
+This may not solve a problem for many, but was worth the time and experience and may be useful for someone else to learn from.

 ## Abstracted Complexity
-To prevent misuse by inexperienced users, the script requires basic familiarity with Docker and does not expose sensitive configuration details in plaintext or within the script itself.
+To prevent misuse by inexperienced users, the script requires basic familiarity with Docker (which is not included with this project purposefully), and does not expose sensitive configuration details in plaintext or within the script itself.